Foundation Repair Permits in

 Standard Ordinances & Processing Time

-While local rules in Lander County may vary slightly from municipality to municipality, standard US zoning dictates that: Any structural modification to a load-bearing foundation must typically be signed off by a state-licensed structural engineer before the municipal permit can be officially issued.
+Key code points for a Foundation Repair in Lander County: Any structural modification to a load-bearing foundation must typically be signed off by a state-licensed structural engineer before the municipal permit can be officially issued.

 Estimated processing time in Lander County: 1 to 5 business days (Often over-the-counter).